pj64team/Project64-1.6-Plus/README.md

     tlb miss in write opcodes are now generating exceptions as expected.
 This solves a vulnerability that can allow roms to run arbitrary code in previous releases.

-- Retain 1.6 original ROM Hack comnpatibility
+- Retain 1.6 original ROM Hack compatibility

 - Advance Mode enabled by default (allowing to name a few)